ankur-finoit/CustomVideoRecorder/README.md

 # CustomVideoRecorder

-This library is being written for recodring a video using Front and Back camera.
+This library is being written for recording a video using Front and Rear camera.

 * Default Video length is 15 seconds.